thomasqjohns/speedhax/README.md

 ## Goalzzz 🤯

 The goal of this speed hackathon is to develop your skills at:
-- estimating time,
+- Estimating time
-- developing scope
+- Developing scope
-- problem solving velocity
+- Problem solving velocity

 ## SetUp